Ghalicb/ICG-SwissGraphics/Project/Report/final/src/report.md

 I implemented the basic path tracing algorithm with diffuse (which was replaced by glossiness) and mirror objects.
 Then I implemented transparency (with refraction and Fresnel) and then caustics effect.

 ## Ghali Chraïbi
 I implemented first the ClosedCylinder shape.
 Then I documented myself and tried an implementation of the refraction effect (before we decided to use path tracing).
-Afterwards I participated in the thinking process of the data structures for the AreaLight and helped in the implementation of Light/AreaLight.
+Afterwards I thought about how to implement the AreaLight and helped in the implementation of Light/AreaLight.
 Finally I designed and implemented various scenes.